 In some cases, if you see scorpions in your dream they can symbolize new opportunities coming soon but only once you face your inner demons first by overcoming them… even though this might seem scary at first!
 The good news is that no matter how hard things may get, for now, there will always be light on the other side after all.

 Scorpions are also used as symbols of temptation- especially sexual temptation which means someone close to you may try getting intimate with another person behind your back.

-Prison, combat experience, and drug addiction are all possible explanations for the meaning behind scorpion tattoos.
+Prison, combat experience, and drug addiction (see our post about chakras and addictions) are all possible explanations for the meaning behind scorpion tattoos.
 It’s hard to know what these images really mean without knowing more about their wearer or how they came into possession of them in the first place though so it will probably be best not to try guessing!